ikester1/Tige-TAPS2/README.md

 switch should retract it.
 Something is wrong with the throttle's switch or wiring if the box's rocker switch works but the throttle's does not.

 The primary purpose of *setup mode* is to calibrate the TAPS gauge.
-This is done by manually setting the gauge's fully retracted (wakeboard) and 25% - 50% - 75% - 100% extended (slalom) gauge needle positions.
+This is done by manually setting the gauge's fully retracted (wakeboard) and 25% - 50% - 75% - 100%
+extended (slalom) gauge needle positions.
 More specifically, the gauge's 8, 6, 4, 2, and 0 readings are adjusted.
 Enter *setup mode* to adjust these positions and use the trim switch to set the needle's **8** position.
 Press the setup button and set the needle's **6** position.
 Press the button and set the **4** position; continue for the **2** and **0** positions.
+One should be careful when setting the **0** position: release the trim switch as soon as the **0** position is reached (do not linger) as doing otherwise will bias the box's idea of when **0** was reached.
-*Setup mode* automatically exits once the button is pressed after adjusting for the **0** position.
+*Setup mode* automatically exits once the setup button is pressed after adjusting for the **0** position.

 <p align="center"><img src="art/GaugeFront.png"></p>